BitsByToader/monolith_hw_acc/README.md

+This repository contains the design files of a hardware accelerator for the arithmetizable hash function, [Monolith](https://eprint.iacr.org/2023/1025).
+Also provided are sample applications for interfacing with the accelerator via Linux or baremetal.
+To check out a Rust-wrapped driver for this accelerator, used in a real STARK to prove/verify arguments of knowledge, check out the [sister repo](https://github.com/BitsByToader/Plonky3/).

 # Getting started
 Vivado projects inside this repository were created using Vivado 2024.2 on a Linux machine.
 Might not work in other environments.